projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

 There are four types of rotational motors inherited from ChLinkMotorLinear, discussed more in detail in the following sections:

-- **chrono::ChLinkMotorLinearPosition**, that enforces a motion on X as a position(time) function,
+- **chrono::ChLinkMotorLinearPosition**, that enforces a motion on Z as a position(time) function,

-- **chrono::ChLinkMotorLinearSpeed**, that enforces a motion on X as a speed(time) function,
+- **chrono::ChLinkMotorLinearSpeed**, that enforces a motion on Z as a speed(time) function,

-- **chrono::ChLinkMotorLinearForce**, that applies a force(time) load between the two parts, about X,
+- **chrono::ChLinkMotorLinearForce**, that applies a force(time) load between the two parts, about Z,

-- **chrono::ChLinkMotorLinearDriveline**, that connects the 3D motion between the two parts about X, to a 1D driveline of your choice, modeled with chrono::ChShaft 1D elements connected by one or more 1D motors/clutches/gears/etc.
+- **chrono::ChLinkMotorLinearDriveline**, that connects the 3D motion between the two parts about Z, to a 1D driveline of your choice, modeled with chrono::ChShaft 1D elements connected by one or more 1D motors/clutches/gears/etc.